Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for FREE June 3 and 4, 2017!

 Volunteer at K.W.
 Neatby Building, 2011

-Here are just some of the family-friendly buildings that are opening their doors in 2016:
+Here are just some of the family-friendly buildings that opened their doors in 2016:

 - Alta Vista Animal Hospital